 PTK NP (formerly known as "Federatsiya" and "Orel") is a promising manned transport spacecraft of a new generation.
 It is equipped with two powerful main engines with a thrust of 20 thousand Newtons.
-The spacecraft has 30 orientation engines with a thrust of 248 Newtons, designed to correct the orbit and maneuver near the future lunar station.
+The ship has 30 orientation engines with a thrust of 248 Newtons, designed to correct the orbit and maneuver near the future lunar station.

-The onboard computer will update the engine operation scheme every 0.2 seconds to improve controllability.
+The on-board computer will update the engine operation scheme every 0.2 seconds to improve controllability.
 The algorithm is also capable of controlling the movement of the center of mass and angular maneuvers.

 The developed approaches can also be applied to other spacecraft for docking and maneuvering modules of the future Russian orbital station.